ryanmcnally93/relieve/readme.md

 - The footer element throughout my site was inspired by the Love Running project, I liked the spacing and colour changing of the social links and it was easy to make it fit in with the project.

-- The grid code was taken from [developer.mozilla.org](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Realizing_common_layouts_using_CSS_Grid_Layout) and I changes the fr and colum values to get the finish I required.
+- The grid code was taken from [developer.mozilla.org](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Realizing_common_layouts_using_CSS_Grid_Layout) and I changes the fr and column values to get the finish I required.

 ### Media